The Hub Karen

-The Hub Karen Mall is a shopping mall in Nairobi, Kenya that was opened on February 4, 2016.
-It is located in the affluent Karen suburbs of Nairobi, Kenya.
+The Hub Karen is a shopping centre in Nairobi, Kenya that was opened on 4 February 2016.
+It is located in the affluent Karen suburb of Nairobi.
 It hosts both international and local retailers.
 The mall now hosts over 85 stores and receives roughly 55,000 visitors per week.

 Overview

 Layout

-The development of the Hub Karen mall has been split into two phases, the first phase being a 35,000-square-metre gross area (excluding parking) that features retail spaces, offices, a gym, a kids' play area, medical access, and outdoor aerial activities.
+The development of the Hub Karen mall has been split into two phases, the first phase being a 35,000-square-metre gross area (excluding parking) that features retail spaces, offices, a gym, a kids' play area, a game area, medical access, and outdoor aerial activities.

 At the heart of the mall is a 2,000-square-metre piazza and a clock tower.
 The area is used for a range of activities, including travel exhibitions.
 The mall is host to the first Carrefour Hypermarket opened in East Africa, as well as the first F&F branch in Africa.
 Burger King also opened its first restaurant in Kenya at The Hub in November 2016.